 A world where avoidable blindness and vision loss due simply to the lack of a pair of eye glasses no longer threaten the quality-of-life and future livelihood of children and adults because there is universal access to quality vision and eye care services for all those in need.

-Optometry Giving Sight has established not for profit corporations and been awarded charitable status in Australia, Canada, USA, Italy, UK and Ireland.
+Optometry Giving Sight has established not for profit corporations and been awarded charitable status in Australia, Canada, USA, Italy, UK, Ireland and Mexico.
 These organizations are collectively referred to as the Optometry Giving Sight Global Organizations.
 Each Optometry Giving Sight Global Organization has agreed to adopt common procedures and policies in respect to corporate governance, fundraising, reporting, project funding and support.

 Optometry Giving Sight in Norway is an unincorporated entity but has also agreed to be bound by these common procedures and policies.
 Optometry Giving Sight in Singapore is registered as a not for profit organization and is currently in the process of applying for registration as a charity.

 The Directors of these Optometry Giving Sight Global Organizations have each established national sub committees whose role is to help govern the Organization so that each fulfils its statutory responsibilities under the relevant country’s legislation and delivers the Organization’s aims and outcomes while acting ethically and prudently.